Hi, I'm Becky and I made Sheltie Planet because I can't get enough of these beautiful, agile, hilarious, sensitive and intelligent furballs.

 Since this site was whelped in 2009, it's become a hub for Sheltie lovers around the world.
 We have the largest Facebook page for Shelties and a YouTube channel.
-We also host our own Sheltie forums and Sheltie breeder directories for the US, Canada, the UK, Australia and New Zealand.
+We also host our own Sheltie forums and international rescue and breeder listings.

 The Dogs of Sheltie Planet

 As you probably know, I co-reside with two devastatingly handsome Shelties named Howard and Piper Woofington Moon.
 They are incredibly sweet, you have to agree.
 Why aren't you agreeing with me?
 Agree at once!
 Quick, here's a picture to help you agree with me.

 We discovered Howard Woofington Moon as a puppy when he was 8 weeks old.
 Despite his timid first appearances (he was only a baby after all), he turned out to be a rather bold, proud, confident grown-up Sheltie.

 Somewhat unusually for a Sheltie, Howard loves strangers.
 He bounds up to everyone on our beach walks to say hello.
 He doesn't mind if you're sunbathing, that's ok.
 He'll take time out of his busy schedule to block your light and sniff your bum.
 Of course you don't mind.
 You're having the honor of meeting Howard.